pH-7/GoodJsCode/readme.md

 ## Guard Clauses approach

-Derived from the fail-fast principle seen earlier, the guard clauses technique is the way of leaving a function earlier by removing the redundant `else {}` blocks after a `return` statement.
+Derived from the fail-fast principle [we have seen earlier](#fail-fast-principle), the guard clauses technique is the way of leaving a function earlier by removing the redundant `else {}` blocks after a `return` statement.

 Let’s see a snippet that doesn’t follow the guard clause pattern and a clean and readable example that does.